 In particular, when you submit an online document customisation form to us on a “pay-as-you-go” basis, your payment will be processed securely by PayPal.
 The payment processing function is not part of this site.
 As noted above, we are not privy to any of the bank account, credit card or other personal information that you may provide to PayPal, other than your name, billing address and email address.
 We recommend that you refer to PayPal’s privacy statement if you would like more information about how PayPal collects and handles your personal information.

 You can set preferences for how Google advertises to you using the Google Ads Settings page (https://www.google.com/settings/ads).
 Facebook has enabled an AdChoices link that enables you to opt out of targeted advertising and you can also click on the “x” in the upper-right-hand corner of any targeted Facebook advertisement to reveal further options.

 The Company welcomes the General Data Protection Regulation (“GDPR”) of the European Union (“EU”) as an important step forward in streamlining data protection globally.
-Although we do not operate an establishment within the EU and do not target any offering of goods or services towards clients in the EU specifically, we intend to comply with the data handling regime laid out in the GDPR in respect of any personal information of data subjects in the EU that we may obtain.
+We will comply with the data handling regime laid out in the GDPR in respect of any personal information of data subjects in the EU that we may obtain.

 The requirements of the GDRP are broadly similar to those set out in the Privacy Act and include the following rights:

 - you are entitled to request details of the information that we hold about you and how we process it.
 For EU residents, we will provide this information for no fee;